jaimerodriguez/notebooklm_explorations/Azure-WAF/Azure-WAF-Summary.md

 # Azure WAF Generated Briefing

-This is the briefing doc Notebook LM generated via the "Briefing" feature in Notebook LM.
+Notebook LM's "Briefing" feature generated the summary below.
 It has some glaring mistakes, such as missing the first pillar (Reliability).
-I recommend you regenerating from the source [PDF](https://github.com/jaimerodriguez/notebooklm_explorations/Azure-WAF/azure-well-architected.pdf).
-The PDF's source is the [WAF documentation](https://https://learn.microsoft.com/en-us/azure/well-architected/pillars).
-Check the download PDF link on the bottom left.
+I recommend regenerating from the source [PDF](https://github.com/jaimerodriguez/notebooklm_explorations/Azure-WAF/azure-well-architected.pdf).
+The source PDF comes from the "download PDF" link on the bottom left of the [WAF documentation](https://https://learn.microsoft.com/en-us/azure/well-architected/pillars).

-I mostly wanted the [audio]("<https://github.com/jaimerodriguez/notebooklm_explorations/blob/main/Azure-WAF/Azure%20Well-Architected%20Framework%20Guide.wav").
+I mostly wanted the [audio]().
 That file came out better and its usable.

 ## Azure Well-Architected Framework Briefing Document

 This briefing document summarizes key themes and important facts from the provided excerpts of the "azure-well-architected.    pdf" document.
 It focuses on the five pillars of the framework: Reliability, Security, Cost Optimization, Operational Excellence, and Performance Efficiency.
 **I. Design & Architecture:**
 • Deliverables: The design process should result in an architecture design specification with diagrams, detailed architecture diagrams covering all system aspects, and a maintained Architecture Decision Record (ADR) justifying design choices.
 • Diagram Types: Diagrams range from high-level system overviews to specific block diagrams, which illustrate major functional blocks in a technology-agnostic way.
 • Polyglot Persistence: Utilizing multiple storage technologies for different bounded contexts within a system can optimize data storage and retrieval.
 Compensating transactions are crucial for maintaining data consistency across diverse stores.
 • Service Level Objectives (SLOs):SLOs define measurable performance and reliability targets for workloads or applications based on customer expectations.